dputhier/rtrainer/README.md

-# tutoR
+# The rtrainer package

+This software is still in development.

-A tutorial for learning R
+The rtrainer package aims at providing a set of tutorial for learning R.